xl0/lovely-docs/doc_db/huntabyte_shadcn-svelte/migration_guides/essence.md

-Step-by-step guides for upgrading Svelte 4→5 and Tailwind v3→v4, with config updates, dependency changes, and component migration instructions.
+Step-by-step upgrade paths from Svelte 4→5 and Tailwind v3→v4 with configuration changes, dependency updates, and component migration commands.